dhutapratama/docs/fortify.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Fortify](https://github.com/laravel/fortify) is a frontend agnostic authentication backend implementation for Laravel.
-Fortify registers the routes and controllers needed to implement all of Laravel's authentication features, including login, registration, password reset, email verification, and more.
+[Lets Fortify](https://github.com/laravel/fortify) is a frontend agnostic authentication backend implementation for Lets.
+Fortify registers the routes and controllers needed to implement all of Lets's authentication features, including login, registration, password reset, email verification, and more.
 After installing Fortify, you may run the `route:list` Artisan command to see the routes that Fortify has registered.

 Since Fortify does not provide its own user interface, it is meant to be paired with your own user interface which makes requests to the routes it registers.
 We will discuss exactly how to make requests to these routes in the remainder of this documentation.

 > **Note**
-> Remember, Fortify is a package that is meant to give you a head start implementing Laravel's authentication features. **You are not required to use it.** You are always free to manually interact with Laravel's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.
+> Remember, Fortify is a package that is meant to give you a head start implementing Lets's authentication features. **You are not required to use it.** You are always free to manually interact with Lets's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.

 <a name="what-is-fortify"></a>
 ### What Is Fortify?

-As mentioned previously, Laravel Fortify is a frontend agnostic authentication backend implementation for Laravel.
-Fortify registers the routes and controllers needed to implement all of Laravel's authentication features, including login, registration, password reset, email verification, and more.
+As mentioned previously, Lets Fortify is a frontend agnostic authentication backend implementation for Lets.
+Fortify registers the routes and controllers needed to implement all of Lets's authentication features, including login, registration, password reset, email verification, and more.

-**You are not required to use Fortify in order to use Laravel's authentication features.** You are always free to manually interact with Laravel's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.
+**You are not required to use Fortify in order to use Lets's authentication features.** You are always free to manually interact with Lets's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.

-If you are new to Laravel, you may wish to explore the [Laravel Breeze](/docs/{{version}}/starter-kits) application starter kit before attempting to use Laravel Fortify.
-Laravel Breeze provides an authentication scaffolding for your application that includes a user interface built with [Tailwind CSS](https://tailwindcss.com).
+If you are new to Lets, you may wish to explore the [Lets Breeze](/docs/{{version}}/starter-kits) application starter kit before attempting to use Lets Fortify.
+Lets Breeze provides an authentication scaffolding for your application that includes a user interface built with [Tailwind CSS](https://tailwindcss.com).
 Unlike Fortify, Breeze publishes its routes and controllers directly into your application.
-This allows you to study and get comfortable with Laravel's authentication features before allowing Laravel Fortify to implement these features for you.
+This allows you to study and get comfortable with Lets's authentication features before allowing Lets Fortify to implement these features for you.

-Laravel Fortify essentially takes the routes and controllers of Laravel Breeze and offers them as a package that does not include a user interface.
+Lets Fortify essentially takes the routes and controllers of Lets Breeze and offers them as a package that does not include a user interface.
 This allows you to still quickly scaffold the backend implementation of your application's authentication layer without being tied to any particular frontend opinions.

 <a name="when-should-i-use-fortify"></a>
 ### When Should I Use Fortify?

-You may be wondering when it is appropriate to use Laravel Fortify.
-First, if you are using one of Laravel's [application starter kits](/docs/{{version}}/starter-kits), you do not need to install Laravel Fortify since all of Laravel's application starter kits already provide a full authentication implementation.
+You may be wondering when it is appropriate to use Lets Fortify.
+First, if you are using one of Lets's [application starter kits](/docs/{{version}}/starter-kits), you do not need to install Lets Fortify since all of Lets's application starter kits already provide a full authentication implementation.

-If you are not using an application starter kit and your application needs authentication features, you have two options: manually implement your application's authentication features or use Laravel Fortify to provide the backend implementation of these features.
+If you are not using an application starter kit and your application needs authentication features, you have two options: manually implement your application's authentication features or use Lets Fortify to provide the backend implementation of these features.

 If you choose to install Fortify, your user interface will make requests to Fortify's authentication routes that are detailed in this documentation in order to authenticate and register users.

-If you choose to manually interact with Laravel's authentication services instead of using Fortify, you may do so by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.
+If you choose to manually interact with Lets's authentication services instead of using Fortify, you may do so by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.

 <a name="laravel-fortify-and-laravel-sanctum"></a>
-#### Laravel Fortify & Laravel Sanctum
+#### Lets Fortify & Lets Sanctum

-Some developers become confused regarding the difference between [Laravel Sanctum](/docs/{{version}}/sanctum) and Laravel Fortify.
-Because the two packages solve two different but related problems, Laravel Fortify and Laravel Sanctum are not mutually exclusive or competing packages.
+Some developers become confused regarding the difference between [Lets Sanctum](/docs/{{version}}/sanctum) and Lets Fortify.
+Because the two packages solve two different but related problems, Lets Fortify and Lets Sanctum are not mutually exclusive or competing packages.

-Laravel Sanctum is only concerned with managing API tokens and authenticating existing users using session cookies or tokens.
+Lets Sanctum is only concerned with managing API tokens and authenticating existing users using session cookies or tokens.
 Sanctum does not provide any routes that handle user registration, password reset, etc.

-If you are attempting to manually build the authentication layer for an application that offers an API or serves as the backend for a single-page application, it is entirely possible that you will utilize both Laravel Fortify (for user registration, password reset, etc.) and Laravel Sanctum (API token management, session authentication).
+If you are attempting to manually build the authentication layer for an application that offers an API or serves as the backend for a single-page application, it is entirely possible that you will utilize both Lets Fortify (for user registration, password reset, etc.) and Lets Sanctum (API token management, session authentication).

 <a name="installation"></a>
 ## Installation